-The Company estimates the fair value of its fixed rate debt by discounting the future cash flows of each instrument at estimated market rates, taking into consideration general market conditions and maturity of the debt with similar credit terms and is classified within Level 2 of the fair value hierarchy.
-The estimated fair value of the Company's fixed rate debt (unsecured senior notes, convertible senior notes and the Estancia mortgage loan) as of December 31, 2023 and 2022 was \$686.3 million and \$700.5 million, respectively.
+The Company estimates the fair value of its fixed rate mortgage loans and senior unsecured notes by discounting the future cash flows of each instrument at estimated market rates, taking into consideration general market conditions and maturity of the debt with similar credit terms and is classified within Level 2 of the fair value hierarchy.
+The Company estimates the fair value of its fixed rate convertible senior notes using public market prices and is classified within Level 1 of the fair value hierarchy.
+The estimated fair value of the Company's fixed rate debt (unsecured senior notes, convertible senior notes and the Estancia mortgage loan) as of December 31, 2024 and 2023 was \$1.1 billion and \$686.3 million, respectively.
+The fair value of the Company's variable rate debt approximates its carrying value.